petnez9/daylight_estimation_tool/README.md

 More details about the entire project can be found in:

-Nezval, P. 2021.
-Design, implementation, and evaluation of a daylight estimation tool using 3D city model data.
-Lund University (Master Thesis)
+Nezval,  P.,  2021:  Design,  implementation  and  evaluation  of  a daylight  estimation  tool  using  3D  city  model  data.
+MSc  thesis, Department  of  Physical  Geography  and  Ecosystem  Science, Lund University, Manuscript.